Headaches and Migraines

 - Cluster headache – Cluster headaches are not common, but are quite severe.
 These headaches tend to manifest in clusters, with multiple headaches during a 1-3 month period.
 The pain affects one side of the head, with the eye becoming red and watery, the eyelid drooping and the nose becoming congested.
 There are a variety of treatment options depending on the patient’s case, including nose drops, injections and prescription medications.

-Finding Effective Headache Treatment in Chicago
+Finding Effective Headache Treatment in Palos Heights

 If you have been struggling with head pain, request an appointment to discuss your treatment options with Dr. Itkin and begin pursuing a diagnosis.